insomnyawolf/TemplateApiNet8/README.md

 Disclaimer, to following doccument is fulled with ideas trying to improve what i found in my previous workplaces, there may be a bit of trauma causing it but i really thing that keeping things simple is the best way to go about solving a problem, if you don't need something just don't use it.

-## To do

-*Cleanup of unrelated to current tree objects in ef selects

-*Finishing the sync logic (Honestly, it's just repeating what i have already done a bunch of times for each related entity)

-## Highlights
+## Highlights & Features

 * Simple Rest Api Client & Implementation Example

+* ASP.NET Versioned API
+  * Authentication & Authorization
+  * Classic Controllers
+  * OData Controllers
+  * Sample Health-Checks at ``/health``
+  * Automatic OpenApi Schema Generator (with version support)

+* EntityFramework
   * Source Generator Example (It's like reflection but on compile time and with all the type safety features)
-* EntityFramework Core scaffolding customization
+  * Scaffolding customization
-* ASP.NET Versioned API
-* Auto OpenApi documentation
+  * Automatic Soft Deleted Filter

 * Docker support

+## What can be improved

+The following items are part of the examples, and as such they may be good enough but they could be further improved

+* Cleanup of unrelated to current tree objects in ef selects
+* Finishing the sync logic (Honestly, it's just repeating what i have already done a bunch of times for each related entity)

 ## Goals & Intentions